TecKnow/obsidian-cooking-and-dining/Recipes/Molten Chocolate Babka.md

 Cool.
 Makes 1 babka
 ## Directions
 ### Rich chocolate babka dough
 1. Knead all ingredients together until smooth (around 5 minutes), add more flour or water, 1 tablespoon at a time if necessary to get your dough to the tacky not sticky stage.
 2. Cover and rise 90 minutes.

+### Creamy chocolate pudding filling
+1. Over medium heat, mix together the dark chocolate, boiling water, white sugar, and salt.
+2. Once the mixture is smooth and the sugar has dissolved, turn the heat down to low.
+3. Make a slurry of the cornstarch and cold water.
+4. Pour cornstarch slurry into chocolate mixture, cooking until smooth and thick.
+5. Add the butter, stirring until combined.
+6. Shut off the heat and stir in the vanilla
+7. Cover, pressing plastic wrap directly into the pudding to prevent a skin from forming.
+8. Refrigerate until completely cooled.
+9. Once cooled, spoon onto a parchment lined cookie sheet in 8 1 one inch snakes.
+Freeze.

+### Assembly
+1. Once the dough has risen, divide in half.
+Roll each half into an 18"x3" rectangular baking dish.
+Place half the frozen filling down the center of each rectangle.
+Bring the long ends up and seal tightly.
+Twist the strands together and take one end and roll up.
+2. Cover and rise 15-20 minutes.
+3. Bake at 350 degrees Fahrenheit for 15-20 minutes.
+4. Cool completely before slicing and serving.